syl20bnr/spacemacs-elpa-mirror/stable-melpa/bash-completion-readme.txt

 running in term mode.
 Also, term mode is not available in shell-command prompts.

+Bash completion can also be run programatically, outside of a shell-mode command, by calling `bash-completion-dynamic-complete-nocomint'

 INSTALLATION

 1. copy bash-completion.el into a directory that's on Emacs load-path